FlaringK/Quirk-Assist-DX/readme.md

 ### Keep proxy after sending message?
 By default the proxy tag you use with the message will not be removed, setting this will remove or keep the proxy tag as part of the message you send to discord.

+### Auto Latch for this proxy only
+This will cause your quirk to be applied to all your messages after you use your proxy once.
+You can turn off the latch with a backslash for a single message or a double backslash to turn off the quirk completely

 ### Find list & Replace list
 This is the bread and butter of this plugin.
 Each quirk has a list of text it will find, and list of text it will replace with the corresponding found text.
 Each list is seperated by commas.
 For exmaple: a quirk's find list could be: